 Sleep during a global pandemic

 Later in life, sleep is just as important, because it helps us to maintain good health and daily function.
 According to Harvard Health, if we don’t get enough sleep, we are at higher risk for accidents or injuries.
-Not only that, but our chances of developing chronic diseases like obesity, diabetes, and heart disease also goes up.
+Not only that, but our chances of developing chronic diseases like obesity, diabetes, and heart disease also go up.

 Now that we find ourselves in the midst of a global pandemic, it’s even more important that you get the rest your body needs to function optimally.
 As mentioned, when we sleep, our immune system is supported.
 On the other hand, when you’re sleep-deprived, you’re more likely to get sick.
 This is because when the body doesn’t get the amount of sleep it needs, it struggles to produce the cytokines the body needs in order to fight infection.
 A strong immune system is one of the best ways to counter the pandemic.